gdev96/imagic/README.md

 <img width="600" src="https://github.com/gdev96/imagic/blob/master/resources/imagic_schema.svg">

 Every server has its own database which collects infos about images.
+To guarantee consistency upload requests are broadcasted, and each request has a unique identifier.

 ## Message format